jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/workspaces/rgb/lecture_notes.md

 * Compared for equality.
 * Used in control flow statements.

-Some common first class attributes include:
+Some common first class objects include:

 * Variables: Variables can be used to store values and can be used in expressions and control flow statements.
 * Constants: Constants are values that cannot be changed once they are assigned.